Ingushetia: After return from Central Asia

 After 13 years of exile, the Ingush were allowed to return to Chechen-Ingushetia (but not to Ordzhonikidze a.k.a.
 "Vladikavkaz" or the Prigorodny District).
 Most of Ingushetia's territory had been settled by Ossetians and part of the region had been transferred to North Ossetia.
 The returning Ingush faced considerable animosity from the Ossetians.
 The Ingush were forced to buy their homes back from the Ossetians and Russians.
-These hardships and injustices led to a peaceful Ingush protest in Grozny on 16 January 1973, which was crushed by the Soviet troops In 1989, the Ingush were officially rehabilitated along with other peoples that had been subjected to repressions.
+These hardships and injustices led to a peaceful Ingush protest in Grozny on 16 January 1973, which was crushed by Soviet troops In 1989, the Ingush were officially rehabilitated along with other peoples that had been subjected to repressions.

 Post-Soviet period

 In 1991, when the Chechens declared independence from the Soviet Union to form the Chechen Republic of Ichkeria, the Ingush chose to secede from the Chechen-Ingush Republic.
-Thus, in 1992 the Ingush joined the newly created Russian Federation to try to resolve the conflict with Ossetia peacefully, also in the hope that the Russians would return their land as a token of their loyalty.
+This was confirmed with the referendum and in 1992 the Ingush joined the newly created Russian Federation to try to resolve the conflict with Ossetia peacefully, also in the hope that the Russians would return their land as a token of their loyalty.

 Ethnic cleansing of 1992

 However, ethnic tensions in North Ossetia which were orchestrated by Ossetian nationalists (per Helsinki Human Right Watch), led to an outbreak of violence in the Ossetian–Ingush conflict in October–November 1992, when another ethnic cleansing of the Ingush population started.
-According to media reports, Ingush hostages were held in 1992 in Beslan high school gymnasium.
-The hostages were all kept in the same gymnasium, and deprived of food and water; at least one newborn, and several dozen male Ingush hostages were executed.

-In a possible retaliation in 2004, Chechen and Ingush militants took over 500 Osset hostages in Beslan high-school.
-(It was the same building where Ossetian militants had held hundreds of Ingush hostages in 1992).
 Over 60,000 Ingush civilians were forced from their homes in the Prigorodny District of North Ossetia.
 As a result of the conflict, pro-Russian general Ruslan Aushev, a decorated war hero from the War in Afghanistan, was appointed by the Russian government as the first president of Ingushetia to stop the spread of the conflict.
 Partial stability returned under his rule.